kubernetes/website/content/en/docs/concepts/workloads/controllers/ttlafterfinished.md

 now, and may be expanded to handle other resources that will finish execution, such as Pods and custom resources.

-Alpha Disclaimer: this feature is currently alpha, and can be enabled with [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) `TTLAfterFinished`.
+Alpha Disclaimer: this feature is currently alpha, and can be enabled with both kube-apiserver and kube-controller-manager [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) `TTLAfterFinished`.